Águila Blanca (heist): Public revelation

 The surveillance soon revealed that Gerena would take credit for the heist on behalf of the EPB in a press event to be held on September 24, 1984.
-Following the leak of FBI declarations in a 1982 hearings in apparent conjunction with the investigation, the bureau stopped its communication with the Hartford police.
-As the anniversary of the heist approached, the uninformed public created its own narratives, linking the heist to a number of farcical motives, including links to the mob, an accomplice within his own family or that he had a female companion in a contemporary equivalent to Bonnie and Clyde.
+Following the leak of FBI declarations in a 1982 hearing in apparent conjunction with the investigation, the bureau stopped its communication with the Hartford police.
+As the anniversary of the heist approached, the uninformed public created its own narratives, linking the heist to a number of farcical motives, including links to the mob, an accomplice within Gerena's own family, or that Gerena had a female companion in a contemporary parallel to Bonnie and Clyde.
 Ironically, the political angle was the most accurate but also the least popular among the rumors circling the case, but it linked Gerena with the FALN.
 In West Hartford, it was reported that an FBI agent leaked to the press that Gerena would be talking to the media on Labor Day, although the date was off the rumor proved accurate.
 As expected, Gerena revealed his affiliation to the EPB by sending a series of postcards to the media on September 9, 1984, but they arrived weeks later.
 One of then was sent to the Hartford Courant and addressed to one of its former correspondents, Mark Stillman, from where it was relayed to the local police, who certified that the hand writing was real.
 In it, Gerena congratulated Stillman and fellow reporter Dave Lesher for a story published half a year before, but also noted that their guest, crime author Jay Robert Nash, was only partially correct about his assumption that he had targeted Wells Fargo to get back at the system and get the "American Dream" and promised to clear the misconceptions in the future.
 The Hartford Courant ran the story in its headline, calling it "Notes from the Underground".